joemoose/dungeoneers.d20/extra sections/Swords and Sorcery Rules.md

 ## 4. Swords and Sorcery Genre Rules

----

-**Attribution**: My thanks to the following sources for inspiration.

-- Adapted from [Weird North](https://classless-kobolds.itch.io/weird-north) by Jim Parkin.
-Licensed under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
-- Warrior and Thief archetype adapted from [The Electrum Archive, Issue #01](https://emielboven.itch.io/tea-01) by [Emiel Boen](https://www.electrumarchive.com).
-The Electrum Archive is copyright Emiel Boven and CULT OF THE LIZARD KING.
-TYROS is an independent production by Zachary Taylor and is not affiliated with CULT OF THE LIZARD KING.
-It is published under the TEA Third Party License.
-- Sorcerer archetype inspired by “[OSR: Class: Sorcerer”](https://coinsandscrolls.blogspot.com/2018/03/osr-class-sorcerer.html), *Coins and Scrolls*, 29 March 2018, by Skerples.

-### Sword & Sorcery

-- The universe is decadent, mostly dead, and without interest in cosmic good or redemption.
-- Any given world is rent apart by ancient machinery, fell sorceries, and intervening godlings.
-- Humankind bands together to manage a living, but tensions and threats are everywhere.

-### Picaresque Adventure

-- You play as and compete with daring scoundrels out for treasure, power, and reputation.
-- Opportunities abound for high-stakes expeditions.
-Your context is dangerous, but you have grit.
-- Fair fights are bad odds.
-You must negotiate, plot, haggle, ally, and deceive to survive.

-### Inspiration

-- Howard's *Cimmeria*, where Conan slogged against petty rulers and snake people for profit and renown.
-- Vance's *Dying Earth*, where Cugel crossed through portals to far sanctums while his world rotted.
-- Lieber's *Lankhmar*, where Fafhrd and the Gray Mouser fleeced nobles with bounties on their heads.
+The following rules provide a grittier campaign geared more toward violent action and dark powers.

 ### Additional Step in Character Creation

-Character creation remains the same as the core Tyros rule with one extra step: choosing an archetype for your character.
-Archetypes add unique talents to your character.
+Character creation remains the same as the core TYROS system with one extra step: choosing an archetype for your character.
+Archetypes add unique talents and specializations.

 ➡️  Pick either a **Warrior**, **Thief**, or **Sorcerer** archetype for your character.

 Archetypes are described in the following sections.

-### Character Archetypes

-An archetype provides your character with a unique set of specialized abilities.

-#### WARRIOR
+### WARRIOR

 Fighters are adventurers dedicated to mastering the arts of combat and war.
 In a group of adventurers, the role of fighters is to battle monsters and defend other characters.

-##### Talent: Combat Maneuvers
+#### Talent: Combat Maneuvers

 A warrior has mastered a variety of special maneuvers you can perform in combat.
 You do this by spending a resource called **GRIT**.
 You start with one grit.
 At every **even-numbered** level, you gain one additional GRIT.
 You may use multiple maneuvers at the same time.

-The GRIT you spend is restored after you take a long rest.
+The GRIT you spend is restored after a long rest.

-###### Level 1 Maneuvers
+##### Level 1 Maneuvers

 A new warrior starts with three combat maneuvers in their repertoire: